Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Waiting for my chole bhatura – I always come here when I’m in Old Delhi

-It’s time for one of the most real Delhi experiences you can have – eating lunch like a local in Delhi-6!
-Delhi-6 is what locals fondly call this part of Old Delhi.
+It’s time for one of the most authentic Delhi experiences you can have – eating lunch like a local in Delhi-6.
+Delhi-6 is what locals call this part of Old Delhi.
 It refers to the postal code.

-Once your order is ready, grab a seat wherever you can find one (I often eat on the benches in the median), dig in, and enjoy eating like a Delhi local.
+Once your order is ready, grab a seat wherever you can find one.
+I usually eat on the benches in the median.

 Everything is cooked and should be safe to eat.
 I’ve eaten her numerous times and never had a problem.
-You’ll be using your hands, so if you have sanitizer wipes it would be smart to use them now!
-I’m pretty sure half the time people get ‘delhi belly’ it’s not from the food, but from the bacteria on their hands.
 If you are worried, you can see my tips on how to eat street food safely.

 8. Kinari Bazaar, Naughara Gali and Jain Dharamshala